kfaraj/support/README.md

 Support Library
 ===============

-This library adds support for the [Android Support Library](https://developer.android.com/topic/libraries/support-library/index.html).
+This library is built on top of the [Android Support Library](https://developer.android.com/topic/libraries/support-library/index.html).

 appcompat library
 -----------------

-This library adds support for the [v7 appcompat library](https://developer.android.com/topic/libraries/support-library/packages.html#v7-appcompat) and is designed to be used with Android 3.0 (API level 11) and higher.
+This library is built on top of the [v7 appcompat library](https://developer.android.com/topic/libraries/support-library/packages.html#v7-appcompat) and is designed to be used with Android 3.0 (API level 11) and higher.

 It adds support for image drawable tint to the following classes:
 - [SupportImageButton](appcompat/src/main/java/com/kfaraj/support/widget/SupportImageButton.java)